 First, you may wonder – why do cut apples turn brown?
 This is because of the oxidation process.
 Once the protective skin is cut then the oxygen in the air begins to react with an enzyme released from flesh of the fruit.
 This reaction can be slowed or even stopped in several different ways.
 You can keep apples from browning by cooking, reducing the pH level on the fruit’s surface, reducing the amount of oxygen present, or by adding preservatives.
 The Granny Smith apple that we cut started to turn brown almost instantly, some before we could even get them dipped.

 How To Keep Apples From Turning Brown

-Here are a few options to keep your fresh cut fruits from quickly turning brown and looking disgusting:
+Here are a few options to keep your fresh cut apples and other fruits from quickly turning brown and looking disgusting:

-Other acidic rubs like vinegar will also stop the browning process, but we are not a fan of the resulting flavor.
+Other acidic rubs like vinegar will also stop the browning process on fruits, but we are not a fan of the resulting flavor.